10. S3 classes#

 • y grouped/split by a combination of x1 and x2”,

 Formulae are interpreted by the corresponding functions, and not the R language itself.
 Thus, programmers are free to assign them any meaning.
 As their syntax is quite esoteric, beginners might find them confusing.
-Hence, we will discuss them much later: in Section 17.6.
+Hence, we will postpone discussing them until Section 17.6.
+Luckily, the use of formulae can usually easily be avoided[25].

 Example 10.26